jlacar/jlacar.github.io/kotlin/0to1in5.md

 that, my friends, is how I ate (what I thought was) an elephant in Kotlin: one small bite at a time, with generous helpings of feedback and checks of my understanding.

+## Postblog

+In retrospect, I could have used a whale instead of an elephant in keeping with the theme of this year's Advent of Code.
+Oh well, too late now.
+It's on to Part 2 of Day 8.
+That seems to be a much bigger problem from the looks of it.
+Let's see if I can eat a whale this time.

 ### [<< Previous article](kotlin-oneliners.md)

 {% include post-footer.md %}